Must I register for WBL annually or is it once off?

-What is the Self-Assessment?
+What is the self-assessment?

 At the start of your WBL journey you need to provide an indication of your level of expertise (proficiency level) against all skills.
 This Self-assessment establishes your baseline and helps track development.
 Here you can also provide evidence of prior experience for skills you’ve already gained.